Higher solutions of Hitchin's self-duality equations

-By construction, the moduli space of stable Higgs bundles $(\bar \del^\nabla, \Phi)$ is a holomorphic symplectic manifold containing the cotangent space of the moduli space of stable holomorphic bundles as an open dense subset.
+By construction, the moduli space of stable Higgs bundles $(\bar \del^\nabla, \Phi)$ is a holomorphic symplectic manifold containing the cotangent bundle of the moduli space of stable holomorphic bundles as an open dense subset.
 Thus through the Hitchin-Kobayashi correspondence (the smooth part of) $\mathcal M$ inherits a complex structure $I$. \\

 From another point of view it was observed that the connection $\nabla+\Phi+\Phi^*$ is flat.
 Donaldson \cite{Do}, using Eells and Sampson's \cite{ES} heat flow construction, showed that every irreducible flat $ \SL(2,\mathbb C)$-connection uniquely determines a solution of the self-duality equations (up to gauge-equivalence).
 Since the moduli space of irreducible flat $\SL(2,\mathbb C)$-connections is again a holomorphic symplectic manifold, $\mathcal M$ naturally inherits a second complex structure $J$.
 Composing the two complex structures, a third complex structure $K$ is obtained rendering $\mathcal M$ into a hyper-K\"ahler manifold: the three complex structures anti-commute and are K\"ahler with respect to the same natural $L^2$-metric. \\